alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 Gramine specific metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Using `sgx.profile.mode = "ocall_outer"` and `sgx.enabled_stats = true` in a Gramine
 manifest enables extra performance counters which are printed to stderr.
-The applicatiion collects this metrics and includes in the `io.csv`.
+The application collects these metrics and includes them in the `io.csv`.
 These metrics are reported below and are explained in https://gramine.readthedocs.io/en/stable/performance.html.

 .. code:: sh